 Over a year, your mailing list will decrease by 30%.
 That’s an industry average but we’ve seen it with our own and clients’ lists.
 You’ll lose contacts in several ways, not just through unsubscribes.
-People change their email addresses, for example, or have other difficulties which cause your newsletters to bounce.
+People change their email addresses, for example, or have other difficulties that cause your newsletters to bounce.

 If you start the year with 1000 subscribers and don’t do anything to grow your list, you’ll be down to 700 by the end of the year.
 Please believe me.
 Don’t try this at home.

 A newsletter set-up is not a one-time event.
 Your strategy, design and content will get stale unless you’re paying attention to keep them fresh.
-Likewise you need to continue to grow your list.
+Likewise, you need to continue to grow your list.

 - Use your social media accounts to actively promote your newsletter.
 Use a compelling call to action.